nodejs/node/doc/api/module.md

 [`NODE_COMPILE_CACHE=dir`][] environment variable if it's set, or use `path.join(os.tmpdir(), 'node-compile-cache')` otherwise.
-For general use cases, it's recommended to call `module.enableCompileCache()` without specifying the `cacheDir`, so that the directory can be overriden by the `NODE_COMPILE_CACHE` environment variable when necessary.
+For general use cases, it's recommended to call `module.enableCompileCache()` without specifying the `cacheDir`, so that the directory can be overridden by the `NODE_COMPILE_CACHE` environment variable when necessary.

 Since compile cache is supposed to be a quiet optimization that is not required for the application to be functional, this method is designed to not throw any exception when the compile cache cannot be enabled.
 Instead, it will return an object containing an error message in the `message` field to aid debugging.
-If compile cache is enabled successefully, the `directory` field in the returned object contains the path to the directory where the compile cache is stored.
+If compile cache is enabled successfully, the `directory` field in the returned object contains the path to the directory where the compile cache is stored.
 The `status` field in the returned object would be one of the `module.constants.compileCacheStatus` values to indicate the result of the attempt to enable the [module compile cache][].